smogon/pokemon-showdown/mods/gennext/README.md

 Specifically, differences from regular OU:

-- unbanned: Genesect, Thundurus, Tornadus-Therian, Excadrill, Blaziken
+- unbanned: Gengarite, Kangaskhanite, Lucarionite, Blaziken

-- banned: Kyurem, Kyurem-Black
+- banned: Kyurem, Kyurem-Black, Deoxys-Speed, Deoxys-Defense

-- DrizzleSwim is no longer banned

 - There is no Moody Clause or Evasion Clause